zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 **\*nix Systems**

 Open a terminal and run this command:

 ```bash
 curl https://cdn.liferay.cloud/lcp/stable/latest/install.sh -fsSL | bash
 ```

 If you get a permissions error, try running the same command with `sudo`.

 **Windows Systems**

-Download the latest version of the
-[Windows installer](https://cdn.liferay.cloud/lcp/stable/latest/lcp-install.exe) and follow the steps in the wizard.
+Download the latest version of the [Windows installer](https://cdn.liferay.cloud/lcp/stable/latest/lcp-install.exe) and follow the steps in the wizard.

 ## Upgrading the CLI from v2 to v3

-In January 2020, we launched a new Command-Line Interface.
-Because of technical limitations, we could not provide the same upgrade experience you're used to with `lcp update`.
-Therefore, we decided to create this guide which will help you upgrade.

-**UNINSTALLING VERSION 2.X**

-First, you must uninstall this version in order to prevent conflicts with the same binary name.

-**MacOS or Linux**

-1. Open a terminal and run: `lcp uninstall`
-2. Verify uninstall is complete by running lcp

-**Windows**

-1. Go to `Control Panel > Programs > Uninstall a program`
-2. Select `lcp amd64-installer-0.3`
-3. Click Uninstall
-4. Confirm uninstall
-5. Verify uninstall is complete by running `lcp` or `lcp.exe` command
+The latest version of Command-Line Interface tool is version 3.
+Because of technical limitations, the CLI tool cannot be updated using the command `lcp update`.
+Therefore the legacy versions have to be uninstalled first before the version 3 can be used.
+This prevent conflicts with the same binary name.

+Follow the instructions in the [Uninstalling the CLI](#uninstalling-the-cli) section for the \*Nix and Windows environments.

+Verify that CLI version 2 has been uninstalled before installing version 3.

 ## Changing the CLI Remote

 To access DXP Cloud services via the CLI, the CLI must be pointed to the right DXP Cloud.
 The remote URL for DXP Cloud is `liferay.cloud`.
 To list the CLI's remotes, run this command:

 ```shell
 lcp remote
 ```

 Follow these steps to change the default remote:

 1. Add a new remote if necessary:

     ```shell
     lcp remote set <remote-alias> <remote-url>
     ```

 1. Run this command to set the default remote:

     ```shell
     lcp remote default <remote-alias>
     ```

 Alternatively, specify the remote inline via this command:

 ```shell
 lcp shell --project <project-id> --service <service-id> --remote <remote-alias>